Qwendu/Wider/README.md

 ```

 # DO NOT USE FOR PRODUCTION
-this code has been written over a lunch break, because WHY does LLVM not widen my functions like this?
-Argh.
+this code has been written over a lunch break, because WHY does LLVM not widen my functions ._. .

 Proof of concept.